 - 1. Press Bake and hold for 3 seconds.
 The UPO value will appear in the display with a degree sign. - The display now indicates the amount of degrees offset from the original factory temperature setting.
 If the control still has the original factory calibration, the display will read 0. - 3.
-The temperature may be adjusted up or down 35°F (19°C),

-'''

-in 1°F increments by pressing and holding or Adjust until the desired amount of temperature offset appears in the display and press START to save.
+The temperature may be adjusted up or down 35°F (19°C), in 1°F increments by pressing and holding or Adjust until the desired amount of temperature offset appears in the display and the oven will save the setting automatically.

-'''